-- Natural gas in transmission pipelines may not yet be odorized, especially in areas of low population density. - Between service lines and individual structures are service meters.

-Different structures use different types of meters.
+- Natural gas in transmission pipelines may not yet be odorized, especially in areas of low population density. - Between service lines and individual structures are service meters. - Different structures use different types of meters. - The size of a pipe is NOT a reliable indicator of the gas pressure.